hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 When restricted to pre-race coverage, the 2023 spike logically disappears.
 Here again, the results suggest the protest didn't have a lasting effect on how journalists frame the Grand National in anticipation of subsequent races.

+A more granular analysis would break this down by outlet, examining whether certain newspapers shifted their framing more than others in subsequent years.

+### Strategic applications

+**Evaluate intervention impact:** The Grand National example illustrates how framing analysis can complement other evaluation methods.
+Social Change Lab measured public opinion and mobilisation; this analysis tracked a different outcome—media narrative.
+Combining both gives a fuller picture of what an intervention achieved or did not.

+**Set realistic expectations:** The null result here is informative.
+A highly visible, widely covered disruption generated a spike in welfare framing during the event but didn't durably shift how media talks about the Grand National.
+This suggests that one-off actions, however attention-grabbing, may not be sufficient to move narratives long-term.

+**Track cumulative effects:** A single protest may not shift framing, but repeated interventions might.
+Running this analysis over time could help advocates detect whether sustained campaigning is gradually changing how an issue is discussed, even if individual actions don't show immediate effects.

 ## Example 3: Animal welfare in European political manifestos